Playing Conditions - 2021

 7.18 The [Four (4) snooker rule] introduced by IB&SF will be applied to all games under the sanction of SDB&SA.
 IE if the following lead is held by a player upon reaching the colours the frame shall be declared:-

-7.19 The Foul and Miss Snooker rule as defined by the IB&SF will apply to all frames contested in the Inter Club Snooker Competition FIRST DIVISION ONLY.
+7.19 The Foul and Miss Snooker rule as defined by the IB&SF will not apply to any frames contested in the Inter Club Snooker Competition

 8. DISPUTES – INTER CLUB COMPETITION